RyanJ93/RyanJ93/README.md

 I'm an Italian software engineer who loves to build projects and experiment with cutting-edge technologies. <br />
 I'm a greedy coffee/tea drinker, sushi and pizza eater as well as a heavy music listener (and vinyl collector). <br />
-I spend most of my free time playing online video games, and I really love nerdy stuff, such as video games, manga, and anime. <br />
+I spend most of my free time playing online video games, and I really love nerdy stuff, such as video games and anime. <br />
-My other hobbies include digital photography, piano, and language learning (Russian and Japanese). <br />
+My other hobbies include digital photography, piano, and language learning (Russian and Japanese).
-I'm also keen on cuisine, and I like to keep myself in shape going to the gym.

 ### 🧐 Some more things about me